dsoprea/PyInotify/inotify/resources/README.rst

         (_INOTIFY_EVENT(wd=1, mask=8, cookie=0, len=16), ['IN_CLOSE_WRITE'], '/tmp', u'test_file')
     ]

-**Note that the event-loop will automatically register new folders to be watched, so, if you will create new folders and then potentially delete them, between calls, and are only retrieving the events in batches (like above) then you might experience issues.
+**Note that the event-loop will automatically register new directories to be watched, so, if you will create new directories and then potentially delete them, between calls, and are only retrieving the events in batches (like above) then you might experience issues.
 See the parameters for `event_gen()` for options to handle this scenario.**

 ==================
 Recursive Watching
 ==================

-We also provide you with the ability to add a recursive watch on a path.
-It turns out that there's no low-cost way of doing this; That's the reason that this functionality isn't provided by the kernel.
-However, we recognize that this is, nonetheless, sometimes necessary.
+There is also the ability to add a recursive watch on a path.

 Example::